 Consider a May or September sailing.
 If you're looking to cut down on the number of children onboard, you'll want to set sail in May or September.
-This is also the best time to go salmon fishing, which is a popular excursion offered by the cruise line.
+This is also the best time to go salmon fishing.

 Consider booking a balcony room.
 The upper decks can get crowded as you pass by some of the sights.
 However, if your stateroom is equipped with its own balcony, you'll be able to take in all of the scenery from the comfort and privacy of your room.

 Study the ports before you leave home.
 Check out the highlights in each port by doing a little research and figuring out what you want to do ahead of time.
 This also means booking shore excursions or tours early.